Enrique1987/data_solution_architect/Deciphering_Data_Architectures.md

 `Velocity`: The speed at which data is generated and processed, ranging from batch processing to real-time streaming.
 `Veracity`: The accuracy and reliability of data, which can be affected by sources' reliability.
 `Variability`: The consistency of data in terms of format, quality, and meaning.
-`Value``: The usefulness and relevance of data for gaining business insights and making informed decisions.
+`Value`: The usefulness and relevance of data for gaining business insights and making informed decisions.

-Big Datav´s have been increasing over the years, at first the where only 3.
+Big Data v´s have been increasing over the years, at first the where only 3.
 Accodring to the Gartner group you needed to have 2 of those v´s to be able to talk about big data.
 In other words, if you only had a large volume of data, but it didnt not grow or did no have different formats, then it was not big data, no matter how mcuh data you had.

 **Data Maturity**
-Data maturity describes the stages of development in an organization’s ability to manage and utilize data:
+Data maturity describes the stages of development in an organization’s ability to manage and utilize data

 `Reactive`: Data is scattered and managed informally, often leading to inefficiencies and inconsistencies.
 `Informative`: Data centralization improves analysis and reporting, but solutions are often not scalable and are limited in data handling capabilities.